-5 Best Practice Requirements for School Visitor Management
+5 Best Practice Requirements for Best School Visitor Management System

-Ofsted doesn’t give any specific advice on how to check in your visitors other than requiring a school to have “policy and procedures for ensuring that visitors to the school are suitable and checked and monitored as appropriate”.
+Ofsted doesn’t give any specific advice on how a school needs to implement its Visitor Managementother than requiring a school to have “policy and procedures for ensuring that visitors to the school are suitable and checked and monitored as appropriate”.

 However, there are a number of requirements which help keep your school compliant with Health and Safety regulations and GDPR as well as presenting a professional image to your visitors (and Ofsted inspectors!).
 If you are using a photocopied, sign-in sheet, stickers or even a ring bound visitor book from Office Direct, you may be falling short of some of these standards.